ptigas/chemeleon/README.md

 ## Demo Application

-A demo version of Chemeleon is available at [Chemeleon App](https://8501-01j80snre5xdhq828s1q5brs0m.cloudspaces.litng.ai).
->[!NOTE]
-> The demo is currently in beta and hosted on Lightning Studio.
-The server will automatically shut down when not in use and may take approximately 2 minutes to restart.

-For local deployment, you can run the application on your machine with the following command:
+You can run the application on your machine with the following command after installing the package:

 ```bash
 streamlit run app/steamlit_app.py